eddiesTime/sme_app/raw_documentation.md

 _Code snippet 37: AppReducer Function_

-Reducers return a new state that represents the updated UI.
-Since we can have multiple app states the app state is represented by the result of a reducer.
-And since there are multiple reducers for different actions we have a collection of reducers, e.g. weatherReducer, which is assigned to weatherState.
+`Reducers` return a new state, that represents the updated UI.

+Since we can have multiple app states, the `AppState` is represented by the result of a `Reducer`.
+And since there are multiple reducers for different actions, a collection of reducers, e.g., `weatherReducer`, is assigned to `weatherState`.

 ###### Weather reducer